Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What is Acupuncture?

-The practice of TCM is one of the world’s oldest known medical systems, dating back several thousands of years.
-[1] Acupuncture is based on the Chinese philosophy of the relationship between nature and human beings and their two opposing forces, known as yin and yang.
+Acupuncture is a form of traditional Chinese medicine (TCM) in which thin needles are placed into a patient’s skin at certain points to stimulate these areas.1 It is based on the Chinese philosophy of the relationship between nature and human beings and their two opposing forces, known as yin and yang.
 Health is thought to be dependent on the flow of energy (spelled “qi” but pronounced as “chee”) along meridian pathways throughout the body.

 You may be thinking this all sounds a little unorthodox (like voodoo medicine perhaps), but there is a growing trend in medicine that is taking an integrative approach, combining modern practices with complementary and alternative medicine such as TCM.